jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

   (b) a regional land transport programme for its region, or any variations to the programme prepared under subpart 1 of Part 2; and
   (c) a regional fuel tax scheme for its region if the regional transport committee decides to recommend a scheme; and (d) to provide the regional council with any advice and assistance the regional council may request in relation to its transport responsibilities.
-(2) Each regional transport committee and ARTA must adopt a policy that determines significance in respect of variations made to regional land transport programmes and regional land transport strategies under sections 18D and 81 (as the case may require).
+(2) Each regional transport committee and, in the case of Auckland, the Auckland Council and Auckland Transport must adopt a policy that determines significance in respect of variations made to regional land transport programmes and regional land transport strategies under sections 18D and 81 (as the case may require).

 ### 107 Procedure of committee
 (1) The persons appointed under section 105(2)(d) to (i) and (3)(c) to (h) have full speaking rights but are not entitled to vote on matters related to regional land transport programmes.